• Skip to primary navigation

 • Stir in chocolate chips and walnuts.
 Pour into your prepared 8x8 pan and use a spatula to spread evenly to the edges.
 Batter will be thick.

-• Bake for 20-24 minutes, then test with a toothpick for doneness.
+• Bake for about 20-24 minutes, then test with a toothpick for doneness.
 Insert toothpick into the center of the pan.
 If toothpick comes out with wet batter, the brownies are not done.
 Continue checking every 2 minutes.
 If toothpick comes out with a few crumbs, then the brownies are done.

 • Place brownies onto a wire rack and allow to cool completely before cutting and enjoying.